 The medievals revered memory.
 But, once again, the term is not what we think.
 We think of memory in a data sense, since we live in the age of scientism.
-Memory for the medievals was a different thing.
-It involved connections to the past, present and future.
-It involved knowing story formed to generalize knowledge, not to provide data recall.
+For the medievals, Memory was a different thing.
+It involved connections to the past, present, and future.
+It involved knowing story through verse.
+Memory palaces were formed to generalize knowledge, not to provide data recall.
 One of the greatest memory advocates was St. Augustine.